ZoomAscendion/Zoom/Bronze_Datamodel_Mapping_Workbench/Bronze_Logical_Data_Model_4.md

 3. **Metadata Columns**: Standard metadata columns (LOAD_TIMESTAMP, UPDATE_TIMESTAMP, SOURCE_SYSTEM) are included in all tables to support data lineage, auditing, and change tracking.

-4. **Data Type Optimization**: VARCHAR fields have been optimized to a maximum length of 1000 characters for better storage efficiency and data governance while maintaining adequate capacity for business data.
+4. **Data Type Optimization**: VARCHAR column lengths have been optimized to 500 characters for better performance and storage efficiency while maintaining adequate capacity for typical data values.

 5. **PII Classification**: Comprehensive PII classification has been implemented to support data governance and compliance requirements (GDPR, CCPA, etc.).